informalsystems/hydro/docs/spec.md

 #### `ReclaimUnlockedTokens(sender: Account)`
 For each lock created by the `sender` where `lock_end` is in the past, this function sends the tokens back to the sender and deletes the lock.
+However, if the user has voted on a proposal during the last round, any tokens are not reclaimable until the round is over.
+Thus, the user can reclaim tokens only if they have not voted in the last round.
+In general, this means that users should first reclaim their tokens before voting.

 ### Proposals
 #### `SubmitProposal(metadata: CovenantParameters, tranche_id: int)`